Overview of the Second List of Chemicals for Tier 1 Screening

 - Chemicals for which the manufacturer, importer or registrant cannot be clearly identified (e.g., disinfection byproducts or DBPs, microbes, microbial toxins, degradate compounds with more than one possible source etc.).

 - Chemicals already included on the first EDSP list.

 - Chemicals that are hormones with confirmed endocrine effects.

 - Chemicals that are not likely to be biologically active or which are incompatible with testing assays for various reasons due to one or more of their physiochemical properties (e.g., gases, strongly acidic or basic, solubility, vapor pressure molecular weight).

 - Pesticides that are scheduled for registration review after FY 2008.

-The resulting list contains 134 chemicals that the Agency intends to include in its EDSP.
+The resulting draft list contained 134 chemicals that the Agency proposed to include in its EDSP.
+After a public comment period, EPA has announced in a Federal Register Notice a revised list containing 109 chemicals.
 Through the issuance of orders, the Agency intends to require the submission of Tier 1 Screening data for these chemicals.